WeiKangda/LLM-ERE/README.md

-# MAVEN-ERE: Evaluating Large Language Models for Event Relation Extraction
+# Are LLMs Good Annotators for Discourse-level Event Relation Extraction?

 ## Overview